astrobit/physshape/README.dist.md

     makefile                GNU makefile to simplify building and installation on linux README.md               This file.
     CHANGELOG.md            List of changes
-    physunits.ins           The installer file
+    physshape.ins           The installer file
-    physunits.dtx           The package code and documentation
+    physshape.dtx           The package code and documentation
-    physunits.pdf           The package user manual
+    physshape.pdf           The package user manual
 ```

 # Building the Package